Free AutoDesk ACP-01101 Exam Actual Questions & Explanations

 Which topics carry the most weight on the ACP-01101 exam?

-How much hands-on AutoCAD experience do I need before taking the exam?
+How much hands-on AutoCAD experience do I need before attempting this exam?

 Question No. 1